akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry grunted, reaching for a piece.
 “The hunt was poor.
 The cooks make up for it.”

-She leaned closer, her voice dropping.
+She leant closer, her voice dropping.
 “It seems my lord had success in the hunt after all.”

 Henry paused, piece of venison halfway to his mouth.
 He looked at her, distracted, and lowered his voice to match hers.
 “What’s that?”